-C-6.3-4 Receipt, Use, and Safeguarding of Keys
+6.3-4 Receipt, Use, and Safeguarding of Keys

 - A. Based on the Post Orders and coordination with the COTR, security guards will be responsible for receiving and using keys, "key cards," lock combinations, etc, that are issued for the security guards' use.
 Keys and access control devices must be safeguarded and secured as sensitive assets as directed by Post Orders.
-All such keys and access devices are the property of the Government and are to be returned to the issuing agency at the termination of the Contract. - B. Security guards shall not be permitted to remove the keys and other access control devices from the facility premises unless specifically authorized by the COTR.
-Keys or access control devices that are missing, lost, unusable, and/or stolen shall be immediately reported to the FPS MegaCenter, the COTR, and the security guard's supervisor as soon as the security guard detects the loss or the problem.
-The MegaCenters support Department of Homeland Security (DHS) FPS alarm monitoring, emergency dispatch, radio and telephone communications, offense/incident recording and transcription services, data entry, security systems technical services, and records management activities throughout the United States of America. - C. Refer to Paragraph C-17.
-Accountability for Government Property, for additional information regarding the use and handling of Government furnished property.
+All such keys and access devices are the property of the Government and are to be returned to the issuing agency at the expiration of the BPA. - B. Security guards shall not be permitted to remove the keys and other access control devices from the facility premises unless specifically authorized by the COTR.
+Keys or access control devices that are missing, lost, unusable, and/or stolen shall be immediately reported to the COTR, and the security guard's supervisor as soon as the security guard detects the loss or the problem.
+The Contractor shall reimburse the Government for costs associated with lost, stolen, or damaged keys and access control devices that were under the control of a contract security guard at the time of their disappearance.
+The Mega Centers support Department of Homeland Security (DHS) FPS alarm monitoring, emergency dispatch, radio and telephone communications, offense/incident recording and transcription services, data entry, security systems technical services, and records management activities throughout the United States. - C. Refer to Paragraph 17.
+Government and Contractor Furnished Property, for additional information regarding the use and handling of Government furnished property.

-C-6.3-5 Security and Fire Systems
+6.3-5 Security and Fire Systems